witseie/2019-Lab-Project-Ndlovu-Omar/README.md

 2.Press Search for the results on that repository

-3.Clone all projects (ensure your machine has ssh authorisation for Github adn credentials have permissions)
+3.Clone all projects (ensure your machine has ssh authorisation for Github and credentials have permissions)

 4.Analyse All Projects